 ‘The later Heidegger’ is the Heidegger of, roughly, the 1940s onwards.
 (Some differences between ‘the two Heideggers’ will emerge below.
 But hereafter normally ‘Heidegger’ will mean ‘the later Heidegger’.)
 Heidegger’s difficult, radical, and influential metaphilosophy holds that: philosophy is metaphysics; metaphysics involves a fundamental mistake; metaphysics is complicit in modernity’s ills; metaphysics is entering into its end; and ‘thinking’ should replace metaphysics/philosophy.

-Heidegger does posit ‘epochs’ of being, which is to say, a historical series of ontological regimes (and here lies another difference between the earlier and the later Heidegger).
+One way in which Heidegger fills out the foregoing ideas is by posit ing ‘epochs’ of being, which is to say, a historical series of ontological regimes (and here lies another difference between the earlier and the later Heidegger).
 The series runs thus: (1) the ancient Greek understanding of being, with which Heidegger associates the word ‘physis’; (2) the Medieval Christian understanding of being, whereby beings (except God and artifacts) are divinely created things; (3) the modern understanding of being as resource (on which more below).
-However, sometimes Heidegger correlates epochs to a long list of metaphysical systems.
-Thus the idea of a ‘history of being as metaphysics’ (Heidegger 2003: 65).
-That history, like the simpler tripartite scheme, does not mean to be a history merely of conceptions of being.
-It means to be also a history of ontological conceptions themselves.
-But Heidegger holds that each metaphysic ‘absolutizes’ its corresponding ontological regime (Young 2002: 29, 54, 68).
-Each metaphysic overlooks the fact that at other times – in other epochs – beings could be ‘unconcealed’ in other ways.
+That said, sometimes Heidegger gives a longer list of epochs, in which list the epochs correlate with metaphysical systems.
+Thus the idea of a ‘history of being [Seinsgeschichte] as metaphysics’ (Heidegger 2003: 65).
+It is important that this history, and indeed the simpler tripartite scheme, does not mean to be a history merely of conceptions of being.
+It means to be also a history of being itself, i.e. of ontological regimes.
+Heidegger holds, then, that beings are 'unconcealed' in different ways in different epochs (although he holds also that each metaphysic ‘absolutizes’ its corresponding ontological regime, i.e. that each metaphysic overlooks the fact that beings are unconcealed differently in different epochs; see Young 2002: 29, 54, 68).

-Heidegger allows also for some ontological heterogeneity within epochs.
+Heidegger allows also for some ontological heterogeneity within epochs, too.
 Here one encounters Heidegger’s notion of ‘the thing’ (das Ding).
 Trees, hills, animals, jugs, bridges, and pictures can be Things in the emphatic sense at issue, but such Things are ‘modest in number, compared with the countless objects’.
 A Thing has ‘a worlding being’.
 It opens a world by ‘gathering’ the fourfold (das Geviert).
 The fourfold is a unity of ‘earth and sky, divinities and mortals’.
 (All Heidegger 1971: 179ff.).
 Some of this conception is actually fairly straightforward.
-Heidegger tries to show how a bridge can be so interwoven with human life and thereby with other entities that, via the ‘world’ that comprises those interrelations (a world not identical with any particular being), there is a co-determination of identity between the Thing (the bridge), persons, and numerous other phenomena.
+Heidegger tries to show how a bridge (to take one case) can be so interwoven with human life and thereby with other entities that, via the ‘world’ that comprises those interrelations (a world not identical with any particular being), the following is the case.
+The Thing (the bridge), persons, and numerous other phenomena all stand in relations of mutual determination, i.e. make each other what they are.

-But in modernity ontological variety diminishes.
+But in modernity ontological variety is diminished, according to Heidegger.
 In modernity Things become mere objects.
-Subsequently, indeed, objects themselves – together with human beings – become mere resources.
-To be a resource (or standing-reserve; Bestand) is something that, unlike an object, is determined wholly by a network of purposes into which we place it.
-Heidegger’s examples are a hydroelectric powerplant on the Rhine and an airplane, together with the electricity and fuel systems to which those artifacts are connected.
+Indeed subsequently objects themselves, together with human beings, become mere resources.
+A resource (or 'standing-reserve'; the German is Bestand) is something that, unlike an object, is determined wholly by a network of purposes into which we place it.
+Heidegger’s examples include a hydroelectric powerplant on the Rhine and an airplane, together with the electricity and fuel systems to which those artifacts are connected.
 Heidegger associates resources with modern science and with ‘the metaphysics of subjectivity’ within which (he argues) modern science moves.
-That metaphysics, which tends towards seeing man as the measure of all things, is in fact metaphysics as such.
-For anthropocentrism is incipient in the very beginnings of philosophy, blossoms in various later philosophers including Descartes and Kant, and reaches its apogee in Nietzsche, the extremity of whose anthropocentrism is the end of metaphysics (pleonastically: the metaphysics of subjectivity) in the sense of its completion or full unfolding.
-That end reflects the reign of resources. ‘[T]he world of completed metaphysics can be stringently called “technology”’ (Heidegger 2003: 82).
-However, in Heidegger’s final analysis the ubiquity of resources owes not to science or metaphysics but to a ‘mode of revealing’; it owes to an epochal ontological regime that Heidegger calls ‘Enframing’.
-Nonetheless, Heidegger’s considered view seems to be this: the right comportment could mitigate Enframing and prepare for something different and better.
+That metaphysics, which tends towards seeing man as the measure of all things, is in fact metaphysics as such, according to Heidegger.
+For anthropocentrism is incipient in the very beginnings of philosophy, blossoms in various later philosophers including Descartes and Kant, and reaches its apogee in Nietzsche, the extremity of whose anthropocentrism is the end of metaphysics.
+It is the end of metaphysics (or, pleonastically: of the metaphysics of subjectivity) in that here, in Nietzsche's extreme anthropocentrism, metaphysics reaches its completion or full unfolding.
+And that end reflects the reign of resources. ‘[T]he world of completed metaphysics can be stringently called “technology”’ (Heidegger 2003: 82).
+However, in Heidegger’s final analysis the ubiquity of resources owes not to science or metaphysics but to a ‘mode of revealing’; it owes to an epochal ontological regime that Heidegger calls ‘Enframing’, even if he seems to think, also, that a change in human beings could mitigate Enframing and prepare for something different and better.
+(More on this mitigation shortly.)

 What though is wrong with the real being revealed as resource?
 Enframing is ‘monstrous’ (Heidegger 1994: 321).
 It is monstrous – Heidegger contends – because it is nihilism.
-Nihilism is a ‘forgetfulness’ of das Sein, a Seinsvergessenheit.
+Nihilism is a ‘forgetfulness’ of das Sein (Seinsvergessenheit).
 Some such forgetfulness is nigh inevitable.
 We are interested in beings as they present themselves to us.
 So we overlook the conditions of that presentation, namely, being and Being.
 But Enframing represents a more thoroughgoing form of forgetfulness.
-The hegemony of resources makes it especially hard to conceive that beings could be otherwise, which is to say, to conceive that there is something called ‘Being’ that could yield different regimes of being.
+The hegemony of resources makes it very hard (harder than usual – recall above) to conceive that beings could be otherwise, which is to say, to conceive that there is something called ‘Being’ that could yield different regimes of being.
 In fact, Enframing actively denies being/Being.
 That is because Enframing, or the metaphysics/science that corresponds to it, proceeds as if humanity were the measure of all things and hence as if being, or that which grants being independently of us (Being), were nothing.
 Such nihilism sounds bearable.
-But Heidegger lays at its door an impoverishment of culture, a deep kind of homelessness, and the devaluation of the highest values (see Young 2002: ch.
+But Heidegger lays much at its door: an impoverishment of culture; a deep kind of homelessness; the devaluation of the highest values (see Young 2002: ch.
 2 and passim).
-Heidegger goes so far as to trace ‘the events of world history in this [the twentieth] century’ to Seinsvergessenheit (Heidegger in Wolin 1993: 69).
+He goes so far as to trace ‘the events of world history in this [the twentieth] century’ to Seinsvergessenheit (Heidegger in Wolin 1993: 69).

 Heidegger’s response to nihilism is ‘thinking’ (Denken).
-This thinking is a kind of thoughtful questioning.
+The thinking at issue is a kind of thoughtful questioning.
 Its object – that which it thinks about – can be the pre-Socratic ideas from which philosophy developed, or philosophy’s history, or Things, or art.
 Whatever its object, thinking always involves recognition that it is das Sein, albeit in some interplay with humanity, which determines how beings are.
 Indeed, Heideggerian thinking involves wonder and gratitude in the face of das Sein.
 Heidegger uses Meister Eckhart’s notion of ‘releasement’ to elaborate upon such thinking.
-The idea (prefigured, in fact, in Heidegger’s earlier work) is of non-impositional comportment towards beings which lets beings to be what they are.
+The idea (prefigured, in fact, in Heidegger’s earlier work) is of a non-impositional comportment towards beings which lets beings be what they are.
 That comportment ‘grant[s] us the possibility of dwelling in the world in a totally different way’.
 It promises ‘a new ground and a new foundation upon which we can stand and endure in the world of technology without being imperiled by it’ (Heidegger 1966: 55).
 Heidegger calls the dwelling at issue ‘poetic’ and one way in which he specifies it is via various poets.
 Moreover, some of Heidegger’s own writing is semi-poetic.
 A small amount of it actually consists of poems.
-So it is not entirely surprising to encounter this claim, which Heidegger made when he still counted himself a philosopher: ‘All philosophical thinking [...] is in itself poetic’ (Heidegger 1991, vol. 2: 73).
-That claim is connected to the centrality that Heidegger gives to language, a centrality that is summed up (a little gnomically) in the statement that language is ‘the house of das Sein’ (Heidegger 1994: 217).
+So it is not entirely surprising to find Heidegger claiming that, ‘All philosophical thinking' is 'in itself poetic’ (Heidegger 1991, vol. 2: 73; Heidegger made this claim at a time when he still considered himself a philosopher as against a non-metaphysical, and hence non-philosophical, ‘thinker’).
+The claim is connected to the centrality that Heidegger gives to language, a centrality that is summed up (a little gnomically) in the statement that language is ‘the house of das Sein’ (Heidegger 1994: 217).

 Structuralism was an international trend in linguistics, literary theory, anthropology, political theory, and other disciplines.
 It sought to explain phenomena (sounds, tropes, behaviors, norms, beliefs . . .) less via the phenomena themselves, or via their genesis, and more via structures that the phenomena exist within or instantiate.
 The post-structuralists applied this structural priority to philosophy.
 They are post-structuralists less because they came after structuralism and more because, in appropriating structuralism, they distanced themselves from the determinism and scientism it often involved (Dews 1987: 1–4).
 The post-structuralists included Deleuze, Foucault, Lyotard and Lacan (and sometimes post-structuralism is associated with ‘post-modernism’; see Malpas 2003: 7–11).
 Each of these thinkers (perhaps excepting Lacan) is highly metaphilosophical.
 But attention is restricted to the best known and most controversial of the post-structuralists, namely, Jacques Derrida.